-- 7. The complainant has sought following relief(s): - Direct the respondent to refund the entire paid-up amount along with interest at the prescribed rate from the date of each payment till its realization. - On the date of hearing, the authority explained to the respondent/ promoter about the contraventions as alleged to have been committed in relation to section 11(4) (a) of the act to plead guilty or not to plead guilty.
+- 7. The complainant has sought following relief(s): - I. Direct the respondent to refund the entire paid-up amount along with prescribed rate of interest. - 8.
+On the date of hearing, the authority explained to the respondent/ promoter about the contraventions as alleged to have been committed in relation to section 11(4) (a) of the act to plead guilty or not to plead guilty.